studiohyperdrive/ngx-tools/projects/forms/README.md

 ## 3. FormAccessorContainer

-In order to mark all controls of several (nested) `FormAccessors` as touched or dirty, we use the `FormAccessorContainer`.
+In order to mark all controls of several (nested) `FormAccessors` as touched or dirty or update the value and validity, we use the `FormAccessorContainer`.

 ### BaseFormAccessor